The Blowup Formula for the Instanton Part of Vafa-Witten Invariants on Projective Surfaces: Weak structure theorem

 \item Use the Wall-Crossing Formula from Lemma \ref{lem: algo steps multiplicative} on the term from Step (c) to get the identity

 for canonical power series $Q_j'$. \item Apply Proposition \ref{prop: stable as m-stable} to the first term on the right-hand side of Step (d).
-The second term on the right-hand side of step (d) is absorbed into the collection indexed by $I$.
-We can apply the Twisting Component from Lemma \ref{lem: algo steps multiplicative} for various values of $n$ to obtain moduli spaces of the desired form.
+The second term on the right-hand side of Step (d) is absorbed into the collection indexed by $I$.
 This completes the algorithm in the case $\ell=0$. \end{enumerate} \end{enumerate}

 \end{itemize} \end{alg}

 \begin{rem} It follows from the algorithm that the output depends only on $\Theta,P,\ell$ and $m$, but is independent of $c$ and $n$, and on whether we are in Situation \ref{sit: H-stable} or \ref{sit: framed main}, in the following sense: The series $\Omega$ depends only on $\Theta, P, \ell$ and $m$.
 Moreover, there is an infinite collection $\overline{I}$ of tuples $(m_i,\ell_i,d_i,P_i)$ which depends only on $\Theta, P, \ell$ and $m$, such that: $I$ is exactly the subset of $\overline{I}$ consisting of those tuples for which $\vdim\, \Mhat^{m_i}(p^*c-\ell_i\eCH_0+(n+d_i)[\pt])$ is non-negative. \end{rem}